Packing your clothes and camera is not the only thing that you should think about. . .

-No-one is wildly excited by ‘financial protection’ or the EU Package Travel Regulations.
-There are so very many more interesting facets of holidaying to talk about.
-I’m almost embarrassed to even raise the matter!
+No-one was ever wildly excited by ‘financial protection’ or the EU Package Travel Regulations.
+There were so very many more interesting facets of holidaying to talk about.
+Until Covid came along.
+And suddenly everyone realises how vital decent travel insurance and also the over-whelming benefit of using a UK travel professional.

-But this dull, apparently tedious matter is, in reality, so significant that I’m taking the risk.
+But this dull, apparently tedious matter is, in reality, so significant that I am once again reminding our clients.
 You see, I am astonished that anyone would consider booking any holiday, much less a long-anticipated African safari from the UK without making sure that it is a securely protected ‘package’, that they have UK holiday financial protection…

 Don’t miss out on our UK safeguards